Marathon Best Settings Guide: Video, Graphics, Controller and Audio Tweaks

 Setting Value Effect

-Dialogue Volume 5–6 Comfortable clarity without overpowering SFX
+Dialogue Volume 6 Clear enough without overpowering SFX

 Marathon System Requirements